signal-intrusion/crash/readme.md

 - `quote` a pithy quote about the thing in the aside
 - `body` the content of the aside.
 A brief paragraph written in Craft's GUI. [req]
 - `chapter` chapters that this aside appears in [req]
-- `sidenotes` Things that appear in the sidebar as user scrolls through.
+- `sidenotes` What what this supposed to be???
+Things that appear in the sidebar as user scrolls through.
 References to `aside` entries [req]
-- `link1` Links/refernces to other entries for further reading. these links can be bookmarked
+- `links` Links/references to other entries for further reading. these links can be bookmarked
-- `link2`
-- `link3`
 - `sprite` if this aside earns the reader a sprite. reference to `sprite` entry
 - `tags` Craft CMS tag field for semantics